 An application form must be completed by the student and sent to the Admissions Office.
-Visit
+Visit www.centenaryuniversity.edu to apply.

-- A Bachelor's Degree - Original transcripts from all colleges and universities attended - No GRE/GMAT required - Only graduate courses may apply toward the graduate certificate; a maximum of 3 graduate credits taken at another institution can be transferred into a graduate certificate program
+- A Bachelor's Degree - · Original transcripts from all colleges and universities attended - No GRE/GMAT required - Only graduate courses may apply toward the graduate certificate; a maximum of 3 graduate credits taken at another institution can be transferred into a graduate certificate program - Bachelor's Degree from an institution accredited by a U.S Department of Education recognized accrediting agency or an internationally recognized institution - · Grade point average of a 2.5 or higher on a 4.0 scale